isabella232/training-workshop/instructions/part-1-lesson-2.md

 ## Verify your workshop `Development` app is running

 - Browse to your `Development` web site: [student-app-url-dev]
 - Verify that it is running with the default Azure web service application.
-They might look something like this:
+It might look something like this:

 ![](assets/1-2/empty-web-site.png)

 ## Configure your `Development` environment

 - In Octopus Deploy, navigate to `Infrastructure` > `Environments`

 ![](assets/1-2/environments.png)

 You can get there directly: https://octopus-training.octopus.app/app#/[space-id]/infrastructure/environments

 - Click `Add Environment` button
-- In the `Add environment` dialog box, click the `Development` link
+- In the `Add environment` dialog box, click the small `Development` link to use that as the value
 - Click `Save`

 ## Configure your `Development` target
 - Click `Add Deployment Target` button
 - Click `Azure`
 - Click the `Azure Web App` box
-- Enter a display name such as
+- Enter the display name as
 ```
 Azure Dev Service
 ```
 - Verify the `Environments` section already has `Development` in it
-- Enter the target role:
+- Enter the target role value as:
 ```
 workshop-app-service
 ```